 Amazon announces an Echo Plus for the smart home

 Amazon is launching a new version of the Echo built especially for the smart home.
-The new device has a smart home hub built in, which will act as the control center for accessories around the house.
+The new device has a smart home hub built in, which will act as the control center for accessories–like connected lights, power plugs, and door locks–around the house.
 It also features an upgraded audio system, which it hopes will better compete with new audio-focused smart speakers like Apple’s HomePod.